- Admissions & Aid

 The forum is the largest international multireligious project of its kind.
 It explores religious worldviews, texts, and ethics in order to broaden understanding of the complex nature of current environmental concerns.

 Founded in 2002, the HBAS has grown into a national organization with operations in Atlanta, Boston, Chicago, Los Angeles, San Francisco, New York, and Washington, D.C.
 It sponsors national and regional networks, a mentoring program, professional development events, and more.

-Founded in 1983, the Harvard Gay and Lesbian Caucus is now composed of more than 3,400 gay, lesbian, bisexual, and transgendered Harvard and Radcliffe alumni, faculty, staff, and students.
-Among its several purposes, the HGLC maintains and expands a network of GLBT alumni and sponsors a summer public-service fellowship opportunity open to any full-time student of any Harvard school.
+The Harvard Gay and Lesbian Caucus is composed of more than 5,000 gay, lesbian, bisexual, and transgender Harvard and Radcliffe alumni/ae, faculty, staff, and students.
+Among its several purposes, the HGLC maintains and expands a network of GLBT alumni and sponsors a summer public-service fellowship opportunity open to any full-time student of any Harvard School.

 Serves as a network for Muslim alumni of the various schools, seeks to create more resources at Harvard for Muslims, promotes a positive image of Islam and Muslims, and supports the rights of Muslims to obtain high-quality educations.

 A nonprofit organization for Harvard University alumni and students in the arts, media, and entertainment.
 Founded by three alumni in 1999, Harvardwood has since grown to a diverse membership of over 5,000 individuals working in Los Angeles, New York, and worldwide.
 Website includes internship opportunities.

 The center aims to illuminate the vital role that the nonprofit sector and nongovernmental organizations play in aiding societies to discover and accomplish important public purposes.